nuuxcode/AirBnB_clone/README.md

 ```

 * all

+> *Prints all string representation of all instances of a given class.*
+> *If no class is passed, all classes are printed.*

 ```bash
 (hbnb) all
 [BaseModel] (57262839-51d7-4a9a-93e2-35ed8e91d823) {'id': '57262839-51d7-4a9a-93e2-35ed8e91d823', 'created_at': datetime.datetime(2023, 8, 13, 14, 19, 19, 412265), 'updated_at': datetime.datetime(2023, 8, 13, 14, 19, 19, 412357)}